matin91/Parrot/README.md

 * [Support Me](#contactsupport-me)
 * [License](#license)

-## What is PosTrainer?
+## What is Parrot?

-PosTrainer is an Alarm App which allows the user to set up to 5 Daily Reminders to sit up Straight and/or Perform stretches to combat bad Posture from being a Desk Jockey.
+Parrot is an Alarm App which allows the user to set up to 5 Daily Reminders to sit up Straight and/or Perform stretches to combat bad Posture from being a Desk Jockey.

 This App has seen over 5 iterations, as it was the second App Idea I ever built.
 At this time, I'm currently refactoring it to apply Clean Architecture Principles, as well as Dagger 2 for Dependency Injection, RxJava 2 for Concurrency/Communication, and a Realm Database to store the Reminders.
 Please see my Software Architecture Diagram for a generalized Picture of this Application's Software Architecture.